-- As at 31 March 2022, the Company has NIL capital commitment (31 March 2021: 13 Millions). - the same is required.
+- As at 31 March 2022, the Company has NIL capital commitment (31 March 2021: 13 Millions). - The Company will provide financial support to its wholly owned subsidiaries, so as to meet their liabilities as and when the same is required.